 However, the reason for doing so must be legitimate.
 The following are such reasons:

-To clarify, landlords in Georgia are not required to make deductions to a tenant’s deposit to cover the damage under Georgia law.
-For you to do so, two conditions must be met.
+To clarify, landlords in Georgia are not required to make deductions to a tenant’s deposit to cover property damage under Georgia's security deposit law.
+For a landlord to do so, two conditions must be met.
+If they aren't, they'll be required to return the security deposit.

-For one, the damage must exceed normal wear and tear.
-And secondly, the damage must not have been included in the list of existing damages prior to the tenant moving in.
+For one, the actual damages must exceed normal wear and tear.
+Secondly, the damage must not have been included in the list of existing damages prior to the tenant moving in.

 Walk-Through Inspection